kanenorman/automatic-differentiation/docs/milestone1.md

 ## Introduction

 Every computer program executes a sequence of elementary arithmetic operations and elementary functions.
 By applying the chain rule repeatedly to these operations, derivatives of arbitrary order can be computed automatically, and accurately, to working precision.
-This process is known as Automatic Differentiation.
+This process is known as Automatic Differentiation.In this project, our group aims to develop an auto-differentiation API that supports forward and reverse modes.

-Our group aims to develop a auto-differentiation API that supports forward and reverse mode.
-The importance of solving this problem stems from the widespread uses and applications of automatic differentiation, especially in scientific computing and science in general.
+Python users and the developer community may ask the question "why AD?".
+We would like to take a moment to emphasize the importance of this topic.
+The necessity of this project stems from the widespread uses and applications of automatic differentiation, especially in scientific computing and science in general.

+Derivatives play a critical role in computational statistics and are commonly calculated via symbolic  or numerical differentiation methods.
+Both of these classical methods have shortcomings involving inefficient code and round-off errors.
+More importantly, these methods are slow at computing partial derivatives with respect to many inputs (i.e the gradient).

+Automatic differentiation is a refined method used to evaluate derivatives and forms the basis of gradient-based learning.
+Gradient-based optimization algorithms have a wide range of applications including linear regression, classification algorithms, and backpropagation in Neural Networks.
+For these reasons, we believe that automatic differentiation is a very important and necessary topic.

+For this last example, recall that neural networks calculate their output by multiplying features by weights, summing them, and applying activation functions to obtain non-linear mappings.
+In this case, manually calculating partial derivatives for weights may be error-prone.
+Automatic differentiation then comes into play to automate this procedure.

 Essentially, the package inspects a sequence of elementary operations given as a Python function.
 The software then converts the sequence into a computational graph from which we can readily compute derivatives for arbitrary functions and points.